risk-frontiers/OasisIntegration/README.md

 git clone https://github.com/risk-frontiers/OasisComplexModel.git
 cd OasisComplexModel
 ```
-3) Extract the model data archive and copy your license.txt into the model_data root folder
+3) Extract the model data archive and copy your license.txt into the model_data root folder.
+You can use
+[WinSCP](https://winscp.net/eng/download.php) to copy files from windows to linux.
 4) Copy model_data inside OasisComplexModel.
 The folder structure should be as follows
 ```
 user@ubuntu:/var/oasis/OasisComplexModel$ tree